Labelling food products

 There are special rules for labelling genetically modified food products.

-Changes to rules and processes will apply from 1 January 2021 for those businesses trading in genetically modified (GM) food or feed.
+Changes to rules and processes apply from 1 January 2021 for those businesses trading in genetically modified (GM) food or feed.
 Read about exporting GM food and animal feed from 1 January 2021.

 Bread and flour